Scientific-Computing-Lab/AdarEdit/README.md

 You may use the file  `environment.yml` to create anaconda environment with the required packages.

+** No non-standard hardware is required.
+GPU is recommended for efficient model training; CPU execution is supported but slower.

 ### Steps to Use the environment.yml File:
 #### Create the Environment:
 1. Save the `environment.yml` file in your project directory, then run the following command: